sigmacodeslol/TeaShell/README.md

 # TeaShell (tsh)

 A custom, lightweight shell terminal built in Python 3.12.3.
+Supports only windows as far as I know of.

 ## Overview